-For more information, visit the SGC-MHS website (updated soon).
+For more information, visit the SGC-MHS website.

 More information about the Bellagio Conference.

-The Stigma in Global Context - Mental Health Study (SGC-MHS), a National Institute of Health-funded program, was designed to answer the International Study of Schizophrenia (ISoS)'s question: Why do individuals in "developing" countries report better outcomes than individuals in "developed" countries?
-The intense analysis that surrounded the ISoS led to the conclusion that "stigma" must underlie these findings.
-Led by Co-Investigators Bernice A. Pescosolido, Jack K. Martin and J. Scott Long, the SGC-MHS is the first multi-national, methodologically coordinated study of the social, political and cultural climate surrounding mental illness.
-Drawing from the International Social Survey Program, the SGC-MHS has developed a vignette-designed instrument to assess the general public's reaction to mental illness.
+The SGC-MHS, a National Institute of Health-funded program, was designed to answer the International Study of Schizophrenia (ISoS)'s question: Why do individuals in "developing" countries report better outcomes than individuals in "developed" countries?
+The analysis that surrounded the ISoS led to the conclusion that "stigma" must underlie these findings.
+Led by Co-Investigators Bernice A. Pescosolido, Jack K. Martin, and J. Scott Long, the SGC-MHS is the first multi-national, methodologically coordinated study of the social, political, and cultural climate surrounding mental illness.
+Drawing from the International Social Survey Program, the SGC-MHS developed a vignette-designed instrument (providing respondents with vignette "cases" that met DSM-IV criteria for schizophrenia and major depression, as well as a medical case control, asthma) to assess the general public's reaction to mental illness.

 Vignettes used and other study information here.